 Beyond the melted cheese goodness, is the fabulous crispy crust that develops as the cheese melts in a hot skillet.
 I can attest to the fact that the only thing better than ooey, gooey melted cheese, is when it is combined with crispy, cheesey bits!

-I made two little skillets of provoleta – a classic Chimichurri topped version and for the second, a simple, but killer combination of melted provolone with Hot (Spicy) Honey.
+I made two little skillets of provoleta – a classic Chimichurri topped version and for the second, a simple, but fabulous combination of melted provolone with Hot Honey.
 The easy recipe for both is in the recipe card below.

 This easy and delicious appetizer is a great one to turn to for a fun starter, to kick up a wine and cheese moment or for some football watching food.